 Washington v.
 Navy (U.S. District Court for the Western District of Washington) Washington sued the U.S. Navy over its expansion of its Growler airfield operations on Whidbey Island.
 In March 2019, the Navy authorized an expansion of its Growler program, increasing Growler take-offs and landings to nearly 100,000 per year for the next 30 years.
 Growlers are aircraft that fly low in order to jam enemy communications.
 The aircraft’s training regimen involves frequent, loud take-offs and landings.
-The Attorney General’s Office asserts that the Navy’s environmental review process for the expansion unlawfully failed to measure the impacts to public health and wildlife in communities on and around Whidbey Island.
-The Office also gave the Navy and the U.S. Fish and Wildlife Service notice of intent to file additional claims under the Endangered Species Act.
-The case is pending in federal court.
+The Attorney General’s Office asserts that the Navy’s environmental review process for the expansion unlawfully failed to measure the impacts to public health and wildlife in communities on and around Whidbey Island. .
+The court found in the State’s favor, ruling that the Navy violated the National Environmental Policy Act.
+The case is pending in federal court for a ruling on the remedy for the violation..
+For more information, please.
 For more information, please click here.

 Puget Soundkeeper Alliance, et al. v.
 The United States Department of the Navy, et al. (U.S. District Court for the Western District of Washington) Washington was granted Plaintiff-Intervenor status in a case under the Clean Water Act, seeking to challenge the U.S. Navy’s practice of scraping the hulls of decommissioned vessels in a way that releases metals and other contaminants into Sinclair Inlet.
 This contamination can harm marine life up and down the food chain, including salmon and orcas.
 In 2020, the Navy agreed to a Consent Decree imposing a ten-year moratorium on in-water scraping of inactive ships in all Washington waters, and requiring the Navy to take significant remedial action at the site.
+In addition, the Navy agreed to pay the attorney’s fees for the Attorney General’s Office and the other plaintiffs.
 For more information, please click here.

 Washington, et al. v.
 U.S. Department of the Interior (U.S. District Court for the District of Montana) Washington and three other states sued the Trump administration over a program to lease coal mining rights on public land, which contributes to significant coal-train traffic through the state of Washington.
-The lawsuit challenges Interior Secretary Ryan Zinke’s decision to restart the federal coal leasing program without supplementing or replacing its nearly 40-year-old environmental study.
+The lawsuit challenged Interior Secretary Ryan Zinke’s decision to restart the federal coal leasing program without supplementing or replacing its nearly 40-year-old environmental study.
+The court ruled in the State’s favor, ruling that the Department of Interior did not properly follow the National Environmental Policy Act.
 For more information, please click here.

 Washington v.
 Moniz (Perry) (U.S. District Court for the Eastern District of Washington) Along with Hanford Challenge, a Hanford workers’ rights watchdog organization, and United Association of Plumbers and Steamfitters Local No. 598, Washington sued the Department of Energy over worker exposures to highly toxic tank vapors emanating from mixed nuclear and chemical wastes stored at the Hanford Nuclear Reservation.
 The state alleged that Energy’s practice of allowing untreated vapors from the tanks to escape and come into contact with Hanford workers created an eminent and substantial endangerment under the federal Resource and Conservation Recovery Act (RCRA).
 The lawsuit was settled with the Federal Government’s agreement to commit to significant safety and technological improvements, and agreement to pay the state’s legal fees.
 For more information, please click here.